-Y’all say Hi to Rae, check out her awesome Rustic DIY Mason Jar Wall Lanterns (I’ve seen them live and in person in her house – they’re fantastic!), then head over to Hick Country and say Howdy!
+Y’all say Hi to Rae, check out her awesome Rustic DIY Mason Jar Wall Lanterns (I’ve seen them live and in-person in her house – they’re fantastic!)

 I met Rachel at Blog Elevated last year – turns out we live in the same city, not ten minutes from each other.
 I definitely don’t have her recipe prowess, but I do like to do home decor related DIY projects (which I usually feature over on my blog – hickcountry.com).

-My house is pretty rustic themed – and given that Rachel is definitely a southern girl, I asked if she thought her readers would be interested in my latest project – some DIY wall lanterns that I made from mason jars.
+My house is pretty rustic themed – and given that Rachel is definitely a southern girl, I asked if she thought her readers would be interested in my latest project – some DIY mason jar wall lantern that I made from mason jars.
 And here we are, LOL, so let’s get to it!

 What you’ll need